Hema13v/VendingMachine/README.md

 ##

-See src/main/doc/UML for more UML design.
+See src/main/doc/UML for UML design.